Friday, September 29, 2017

 However, there was war in the Levant, centering on the area of Palestine which contained the holy city of Jerusalem.
 The region was lost by the Greek Christian Byzantine Empire, which centered on its capital of Constantinople, in a single battle in 636.
 The Byzantines continued to hold a line in Anatolia, in present day Turkey, with frequent skirmishing, while the victorious Muslims established a caliphate at Damascus, in present day Syria.

 By the late fourteenth century, however, the native dynasties derived from the first wave of Islamic expansion had been swallowed up by a tide of newcomers, the Turks.
 They burst upon the scene in the mid-eleventh century.
-Converts to Islam, they took seriously the call to wage holy war which had begun to falter in the Arabs and pressed it so vehemently that by 1453 they had crushed the Byzantines, destroying the Byzantine Empire and turning Constantinople into Istanbul.
+Converts to Islam, they took seriously the call to wage holy war which had begun to falter in the Arabs and pressed it so vehemently that by 1453 they had crushed the Byzantines, destroying the Byzantine Empire and turning Christian Constantinople into Muslim Istanbul.
 In the centuries that followed this victory they invaded and subdued Greece and the Balkans, including Transylvania, conquered eastern Hungary and had extended their armies all the way to the gates of Vienna, twice.
 The first siege, led by the great sultan Suleiman the Magnificent, in 1529, failed, although Suleiman retained control of the territory the Ottomans had conquered up to that point.

 August_Querfurt, The Turkish Army Besieging Vienna